SethLaske/SethLaske.github.io/_projects/5-navmesh-pathfinder.md

 Over the course of the projects implementation I learned how and why maps are designed in certain ways, and tricks to take advantage of that

+A*, a pathfinding formula I have since used for multiple projects, implemented in a variety of ways.
+An incredibly useful algorithm

-How to create organic behaviors, and balance them to make them both believable and effective at traversing complicated maps
+How to create organic movement behaviors, and balance them to make them both believable and effective at traversing complicated maps

 Procedurally generated levels, in this case implemented through randomized mazes